Alleged serial drunk driver accused of hit-and-run

 SPRINGDALE, Ark.
-(KNWA) — A man is accused of driving under the influence for the second time and causing more than $10,000 in damage to another vehicle, and driving away from the scene.
+(KFTA) — A man is accused of driving under the influence for the second time and causing more than $10,000 in damage to another vehicle, and driving away from the scene.

 Herney Alee, 26, of Springdale was arrested on suspicion of felony leaving the scene of property damage, and misdemeanor driving under the influence for the second time and obstructing governmental operations.
 He was also cited for three traffic violations.